-Welcome to the Department of Sociology in University College Cork.
+Welcome to the Department of Sociology & Criminology in University College Cork.
 We are one of the top ranked Sociology Departments in Ireland, scoring 5 out of 5 for research in our most recent Research Quality Review.
 We compare favourably with the top 15 sociology departments in the UK and the US, indeed UCC is ranked in the top 2% of universities in the world.
 Our Staff research and publish on major societal and global issues including social and criminal justice; religion and civilization; globalization; climate change and sustainability; gender, sexuality and identity; borders and migration; social pathologies; health, illness, science, medicine and technology; social networks; drugs, violence and organized crime; ethics; work and employment; deviance, transgression and social harms; and terrorism and counter-terrorism; amongst many other topics.
 The department is home to both criminology and sociology and we contribute significantly to anthropology programmes.
 We have particularly strong expertise in social theory and research methodologies.
 Our staff members are also all highly regarded teachers and we offer innovative research-led courses at undergraduate and postgraduate levels that will provide you with key skills and information that you need for your research, teaching and professional careers.
 Please do not hesitate to contact us with any questions.

 - Prospective Undergraduate Students